-If you are unable to attend a Zoom session, please contact your instructor to arrange an alternative activity for the missed session (e.g., to review a recorded session).
+If you are unable to attend a Zoom or TopHat session, please review recordings made available on D2L and participate on D2L and TopHat Discussion Forums.
 Please be prepared, as best as you are able, to join class in a quiet space that will allow you to be fully present and engaged in Zoom sessions.
 Students will be advised by their instructor when they are expected to turn on their webcam (for group work, presentations, etc.).

-The instructor may record online Zoom class sessions for the purposes of supporting student learning in this class - such as making the recording available for review of the session or for students who miss a session.
-Students will be advised before the instructor initiates a recording of a Zoom session.
+The instructor will record online Zoom class sessions for the purposes of supporting student learning in this class - such as making the recording available for review of the session or for students who miss a session.
 These recordings will be used to support student learning only and will not be shared or used for any other purpose.